PiSupply/PiJuice/README.md

 sudo apt-get install pijuice
 ```
 After a restart a new icon will appear under preference.
-Please refer to our [Software section](https://github.com/PiSupply/PiJuice/tree/master/Software) to find out more.
+Please refer to our [software section](https://github.com/PiSupply/PiJuice/tree/master/Software) to find out more.

 ## Basic functionality